octobercms/docs/user-guide/quickstart/introduction/installation.md

 http://your-site-url/admin
 ```

-Enter your administrator credentials to access the dashboard — your site's control center.
+Enter your administrator credentials to access the dashboard, your site's control center.

 ## Next Steps